-- ¼ teaspoon black pepper
+- ¼ teaspoon EACH: Italian seasoning, red pepper flakes AND black pepper

 - 1 tablespoon chopped parsley, for garnishing (optional)

-- Position a rack in the center of the oven and preheat the oven to 375ºF. (see notes)
+- PREP: Position a rack in the center of the oven and preheat the oven to 375ºF. (see notes)

-- Bake the salmon for 12-14 minutes or until firm.
+- BAKE: Place the salmon filet in a piece of foil large enough to fold over and seal.
+Using a brush or spoon, brush the salmon with the garlic butter sauce.
+Cover with foil so that all sides are properly closed so the sauce does not leak.
+Bake the salmon for 12-14 minutes or until mostly firm to the touch.
 Open the foil and allow the fish to broil under the broiler for 2-3 minutes, keeping an eye on it so the fish does not burn.
 Remove from oven, top with parsley.
 Serve immediately.

-Please note: baking time may vary slightly due to thickness of fish.
+- Baking time may vary slightly due to thickness of fish.
 Feel for firmness on the thickest part of the filet to make sure your fish is cooked through.

-The salmon can also be wrapped in foil and barbecued at 375ªF for about the same amount of time give or take a minute or two.
+- The salmon can also be wrapped in foil and barbecued at 375º-400ºF for about the same amount of time give or take a minute or two.
 Allow the salmon to ‘broil’ the same way you would in the oven, by opening the foil and allow the fish to dry out for just 1-2 minutes.

-© Copyright.
+©.
 All images & content are the sole property of Little Spice Jar.
 Please obtain permission prior to using my images.
 If you would like to republish a recipe, please link back to this post and re-write the instructions in your own words.